danolox/quick-guides/github-flavored-markdown/quick-guide-gfm.md

 <br>

-### Profile `README` (shows in your GitHub profile home page)
+### Profile `README`
-If you want to create a Profile README that will show when people visit your website, follow this steps:
+If you want to create a profile README that will show when people visit your GitHub profile homepage, follow these steps:
 - Create a Public repository.
 - Its name must match your username.
 - Check the option <kbd>Add a README file</kbd>.